-Staff who are concerned about the conduct of a colleague towards a child are undoubtedly placed in a very difficult situation.
+Staff who are concerned about the conduct of a colleague (including supply staff and volunteers) towards a child are undoubtedly placed in a very difficult situation.
 They may worry that they have misunderstood the situation and they will wonder whether a report could jeopardise their colleague's career.
 All staff must remember that the welfare of the child is paramount.
 All concerns of poor practice or concerns about a child's welfare brought about by the behaviour of colleagues should be reported.